RoverCore/Documentation/content/en/docs/Concepts/MVC.md

 ## Benefits of MVC

-MVC has many very well documented benefits.
-It's strongly defined structures allow for good organization when dealing with large projects.
-MVC's structure also allows for asynchronous method invocation, meaning methods can be called and the rest of the program is able to be run while waiting for the called method to finish.
+MVC has many well documented benefits.
+Its strongly defined structures allow for good organization when dealing with large projects.
+The MVC's structure also allows for asynchronous method invocation, meaning methods can be called and the rest of the program is able to be run while waiting for the called method to finish.
 This allows for faster loading applications.
 These methods can be run by using the keyword "await" to call a method that has been defined with the "async" property.

-Because the MVC format is separated into multiple sections, people can work on different sections of the code simultaneously without causing issues with the code.
+Because the MVC format is separated into multiple sections, people can work on different components of the code simultaneously without causing issues.
 This separation can also make debugging simpler.

 ## Routing

 Routing in a MVC usually follows a specific convention, but it can be done nearly any way by altering the startup code.
-When making a project with a MVC in Microsoft Visual Studio 2022 using ASP.NET Core 6, the default routing is the following:
+When making a project with a MVC using ASP.NET Core 6, the default routing is the following:

 ```csharp
 app.MapControllerRoute(